Arania/gitpusshuten-website/content/guides/setting-up-a-full-ruby-on-rails-environment.md

 Let's assume we're working on the **master** branch and we want to deploy this to the **staging** environment.
 This is simple, just run this:

 <% code do %>
-gitpusshuten push branch master to staging
+heavenly push branch master to staging
 <% end %>

 Done.
 After the push, it'll invoke a couple of deploy hooks, which have been added by the modules we included in our configuration file.
 Let's go over them briefly (in order).